webguru103/smooch-docs/source/includes/rest/_managed.md

 # App Keys

 This set of endpoints is used to provision and revoke secret keys for a Smooch app.
-A JWT with scope 'appMaker' is required to access the secret keys API.
+A JWT with scope 'account' is required to access the secret keys API.

 ## Create Key